Unfortunately, you probably already know the answer to the question “what does it actually cost to sell a dental practice?” – it depends.

 Make sure you understand what is – and is not – included with that fee BEFORE you sign anything, and check for any exclusivity clauses.
 As with any industry, there are many excellent brokers in the market, but the fees are significant, so it is important to understand what you are getting before signing any agreement.
 ADAPT offers an alternative process that is usually significantly less expensive.

 Whether you own or lease your current clinic, the underlying real estate will need to be addressed during the transition.
-ADAPT connects our customers to a trusted national commercial real estate firm who will seek first to understand the situation, then determine the best means forward, be that:
+ADAPT connects our customers to a trusted national commercial real estate firm that will seek first to understand the situation, then determine the best means forward, be that:

 - Consulting services: opinion of value, orchestration